rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/pattern-recognition/master/mac-bootstrap.sh)"
    </strong></pre>

+WARNING: This is under construction - there are repetitive homebrew updates that should be removed (thanks to Shawn Wilson noticing)

 This is similar to <a target="_blank" href="https://github.com/wilsonmar/Basic-Selenium-Java">Selenium Setup</a>.

 This page describes a way to automate clicking and typing on